agrifooddatacanada/OCA_training_pathway/deposit_schema.md

-# Saving, Depositing and Publishing your Schema
+# Saving, Depositing and/or Publishing your Schema

 You will want to ensure your schema is available for reference and/or reuse.